davideperozzi/smoovy/packages/scroller-core/README.md

 scroller.scrollTo({ y: 200 });
 ```

-If your transformers and outpus are supporting temporary overwriting of their config, you can pass it as the second argument.
+If your transformers and outputs support temporary overwriting of their config, you can pass it as the second argument.

 **As an example:** I want to overwrite the animation speed in my `TweenTransformer` while the programmatic scrolling is processing: